Soccer in the United States: TV contracts and exposure

 U.S. television coverage and viewership of club and international soccer are at an all-time high.
-Mainstream sports broadcasters ESPN, Fox Sports, NBC Sports, and CBS Sports regularly provide coverage of soccer, as do several popular Spanish-language channels such as Telemundo, UniMás, and Galavisión.
+Mainstream sports broadcasters ESPN, Fox Sports, NBC Sports, and CBS Sports regularly provide coverage of soccer, as do several popular Spanish-language channels such as Univision, Telemundo, UniMás, and Galavisión.
 Additionally, the U.S. has several networks devoted mostly or completely to the sport, including Gol TV and beIN Sport USA.

 The size of the annual TV market in the U.S. for annual club soccer competitions was $126 million as of 2009.
-The club soccer competitions that generate the most annual revenue from TV audiences today in the United States are England's Premier League ($167m), Major League Soccer ($90m), the Mexican league ($50m), Spain's La Liga ($16m), and the UEFA Champions League ($10m).
+The club soccer competitions that generate the most annual revenue from TV audiences today in the United States are England's Premier League ($167 million), Major League Soccer ($90 million), the Mexican league ($50 million), Spain's La Liga ($16 million), and the UEFA Champions League ($10 million).
 The most widely accessed televised soccer league in the United States is Mexico's Liga MX, which has most of its games televised live and free on television channels Azteca, Telemundo, UniMás and Univision.

+CBS aired a soccer series in 1967-68 but dropped it due to low ratings.
+In May 1976, CBS made a three-year agreement with the North American Soccer League to broadcast two games in 1976, six in 1977 and nine in 1978 but terminated the contract after the first year.
+The network returned to regular soccer broadcasts after it acquired the rights to UEFA club competitions in 2019 following the withdrawal of Turner Sports.
+CBS later acquired the rights to Serie A, several CONCACAF tournaments, and the National Women's Soccer League and launched the CBS Sports Golazo Network, a free streaming channel, alongside its paid Paramount+ service.

 Fox began showing English Premier League matches on network TV in 2011, the first time that Premier League matches aired on U.S. English-language broadcast TV.
 U.S. TV rights for the English Premier League were sold to NBC Sports in 2012 for $250 million for three years beginning with the 2013–14 season.
 Viewership for the Premier League's 2013–14 season on NBC Sports was 32 million, more than double the previous season.
 The Premier League earns higher ratings on NBCSN than the National Hockey League, despite the fact that the Premier League is shown in the morning while NHL games are in primetime.
+The Premier League and NBC have continued to renew their broadcast contract; that latest extension brings the rights to the end of the 2027-28 season.